 Because coconut flour absorbs a lot of liquid, there are always plenty of eggs in recipes with coconut flour.
 Sometimes flax eggs and other vegan egg substitutes can be used, but I have not tried it for this coconut flour waffle recipe.
 Overall, coconut flour has a very absorptive nature which means that a lot more fluid is necessary than in a recipe using wheat flour.
 Moreover, coconut flour recipes frequently use less flour than wheat flour recipes because a ¼ to ⅓ cup tends to be the equivalent of 1 cup of wheat flour.

-In my coconut flour quick bread recipes I like to use tapioca starch or arrowroot flour to lighten up the batter, but I haven’t found this at all necessary in this paleo waffle recipe.
-It produces light and fluffy coconut flour waffles all without the added starch.
+In my coconut flour quick bread recipes, I like to use tapioca starch or arrowroot flour to lighten up the batter, but I haven't found this at all necessary in this paleo waffle recipe.
+It produces light and fluffy coconut flour waffles without the added starch.

 How to make waffles with coconut flour

-Mixing up the batter for this low carb waffle recipe is super simple.
-To ensure even distribution, I like to whisk together all dry ingredients in one bowl.
+Mixing up the batter for this these low carb waffles is super simple.
+To ensure even distribution, I like to whisk together all dry ingredients in one large bowl.

-Then I whisk the eggs in a larger bowl before adding all other wet ingredients.
-To the wet mixture I add the dry mix – this way there is no risk of flour pockets hiding at the bottom of the bowl.
+Then I whisk the eggs in a larger bowl before adding the milk, coconut oil, vanilla, and sweetener.
+To the wet mixture, I add the dry mix - this way there is no risk of flour pockets hiding at the bottom of the bowl.
 It is much more difficult to stir the wet mixture into the dry mixture and achieve a homogenous mixture.

-Another way to whip up this easy healthy waffle recipe is to add all ingredients to a blender and let it do the work of mixing everything together.
-This method only works because this is a grain free waffle recipe, so there is no risk of over-developing the gluten in the batter (which results in tough baked goods with wheat flour).
+Another way to whip up this easy healthy waffle batter is to add all ingredients to a blender and let it do the work of mixing everything together.
+This method only works because this is a grain-free waffle recipe, so there is no risk of over-developing the gluten in the batter (which results in tough baked goods with wheat flour).
 This is an excellent method if you are looking for fewer items to clean up and want to make these coconut flour waffles in a hurry.
 However, if you would like to scale up the recipe to double, you would have to mix the batches separately in the blender.